See what you can afford—and what you’ll earn

 Our calculator isn’t like other mortgage calculators.
-When you’re considering co-buying, it’s nice to get an idea of what you can afford together.
+When you’re considering buying a home with someone, it’s nice to get an idea of what you can afford together.
 So we ask:

 From there, we estimate the home price you can afford.
 Pretty cool, huh?

-We’re no good with a crystal ball, so instead we use your financial contributions and an estimate of your home’s appreciation rate to calculate each person’s individual equity growth.
+We’re no good with a crystal ball, so instead we use your financial contributions and an estimate of your home’s appreciation rate to predict how each person’s investment will grow.